 It’s cold.
 It may not have snowed here in London but when the sun disappears in the late afternoon, the chill ices into your bones.
-Middle daughter and I suffer from bad circulation that materialises in white fingertips when the temperature drops below 10C and white toes when it hits minus figures.
+Middle daughter and I suffer from bad circulation that materialises in white fingertips when the temperature drops below 10C, and white toes when it hits minus figures.
 Thawing is mildly painful as the extremities turn bruising blue before returning to pink.
 Middle daughter doesn’t do hot either.
 She is a temperate child.
 The family GP, a pragmatist at the best of times, diagnosed a possible mild form of Raynaud’s syndrome where the arteries spasm and blood flow is reduced.
-His recommendation is that if I didn’t want surgery to cut the nerves in the back of my neck, then I should wear gloves.
-I do, regularly.
-Continue reading ““Oh, Lardy, Lardy” in praise of fat”
+His recommendation was that if I didn’t want surgery to cut the nerves in the back of my neck, then I should wear gloves, which I do – regularly.
+Continue reading ““Oh, Lardy, Lardy” – in praise of fat”

 No, not that one.
 That was decades later.